Software and Installation

 The rest of this document walks through some details.

 Anaconda (and Miniconda, described at the end of this document) is a scientific software distribution.
-It is built around the Conda package manager.
+That is, it is a collection of software such as Python, Jupyter, and Pandas for supporting scientific computation.
+It is built around the Conda package manager, which it uses to actually install the software.

 Conda installs precompiled binary versions of software, including but not limited to Python packages.
 The versions of Scientific Python software distributed through Conda are compiled against more optimized versions of the core math libraries than the packages available through standard Python channels (the Python Package Index).